 Step #5 – Prepare for the Food Handler’s Card Test

 Repeatedly practicing the exams provides valuable insight into the test’s format, the timing of the test, and the material on the test where you need additional study time.
 Each practice test is automatically scored at the end of the exam and provides remedial answers for those questions answered incorrectly.
+You can review our food handler specific practice tests.

 Step #6 – Taking the Food Handler’s Examination